 As an environmental writer and humorist, I take pleasure in exploring the fascinating weirdness that abounds at the intersection of nature and culture.
-My approach is often comic, and I have reveled in poking fun at a range of topics, including rural mail delivery, the art of trundling, the Mary Kay lady, useless cats, word clouds, wrecked jeeps, leprechaun traps, environmentalist bumper stickers, honeybee trapping, fancy treehouses, reading while hiking, and cell phone towers (poorly) disguised as trees.
+My approach is often comic, and I have reveled in poking fun at a range of topics, including rural mail delivery, the art of trundling, a drunken Mary Kay lady, useless cats, word clouds, wrecked jeeps, leprechaun traps, environmentalist bumper stickers, honeybee trapping, fancy treehouses, reading while hiking, and cell phone towers (poorly) disguised as trees.
 My longer comic essays examine such topics as environmental representation in terrible movie musicals, the Thanksgiving tradition of the presidential turkey pardon, and the risks and virtues of drunken gardening.
 I can also be serious, musing on the evolutionary marvel of pronghorn antelope, or ruminating on the wonderful, difficult decision to have children, or speculating on how best to nurture my young daughters’ connection to the natural world.
 Check out a selected list of my forthcoming and published essays below.